Errors and omissions lawsuit tips for real estate professionals

-Real estate and title business owners are especially susceptible to professional liability (aka errors and omissions) lawsuits because they handle expensive property transactions.
+Real estate and title business owners are especially susceptible to professional liability (errors and omissions) lawsuits because they handle expensive property transactions.
 Because there are thousands of ways a real estate transaction can go awry, there are also limitless possibilities for bringing a lawsuit against your small business.
-For instance, you could be sued if…

 - A disgruntled buyer gets buyer’s remorse and alleges you didn’t act in their best interests.